 Believe it or not, the distance you are from your host affects how quickly your site loads.
 You can decrease your page load time by simply choosing a host that is nearby.

-Additionally, some of the cheaper hosting companies use cheap equipment.
+Additionally, some of the cheaper hosting companies use inferior equipment.
 This can significantly delay your site load.
 Consider upgrading.